vippsas/vipps-recurring-api/vipps-recurring-api.md

 user can then approve the agreement.

 #### Pricing representation
-The Recurring API V3 introduces a new JSON representation for agreement price.

-There is no change on the charge limits rules.
-Going forward, we will look into how we can implement charge limits in a better way, that takes care of the merchants needs.

-To draft an agreement with a fixed amount with the same charge limit as in V2, `pricing.type` should be set to `LEGACY`.

-**Note**: `pricing.type` is an optional field.
-If not provided in the request the type will be defaulted to `LEGACY`.
+There is two different types of pricing available:

+First one is `LEGACY`, this is the default type.
+See [Amount changes](#amount-changes) for the limit rules.

-Truncated example of request body for the [`POST:/agreements`][draft-agreement-endpoint] endpoint from V3:
+Truncated example of request body for the [`POST:/agreements`][draft-agreement-endpoint] endpoint:

-V3 request body
 ```json
 {
   "pricing": {